 Domain renewals, like all other renewals, are automatic.
 The invoice for them would generate 30 days before the domain is due, and on that due date payment will be automatically pulled if you have Credit Card or PayPal set up as your payment method.

-With Cryptocurrency and Skrill, you will need to pay manually.
+With Cryptocurrency payment would need to be made manually.

 Why Is The Due Date And Expiration Date Different?